typohnebild/numpy-vs-mir/README.md

 In contrast, the speed up is not sufficient to compensate for the overhead in our Python implementations, resulting in a considerably growth of execution time.

-Moreover, the FLOP/s of our D implementations converge with greater problem sizes.
+Moreover, the FLOP/s of our D implementations increase faster and peak at smaller problem sizes than our Python implementations.
-This leads to the conclusion, that the D implementation is memory bound.
-However, this is not apparent for our Python implementations that have a continuously rising serrated pattern.
-These downward peaks can be explained with the above mentioned jumps in the execution time.
+After reaching the peak, the FLOP/s drop slightly and then remain stable.

 ## Summary

 From a performance perspective the MIR implementations are superior to the NumPy implementation.
 The big difference is especially visible in [this figures](#benchmarks-combined).
-For the biggest problem the fastes D version takes around 20 seconds, while the Intel version without takes almost 1300 secondes.
+For the biggest problem, the D versions take around 16-44 seconds, while the Python versions take from 68 to 110 seconds.
 Propably this is mainly caused by the overhead of the Python interpreter and might be reduced by more optimization efforts.